WP-Developer-Hub/wpex-tetris/readme.txt

 - Gallery/caption styles are minimal for flexibility and performance.
 - Modern enhancements include background effects, text truncation, and responsive layouts.
 - Customize further as needed!
+- If you are on PHP 8 or newer and this is a fresh install, install both the theme and tools; otherwise, install the tool only.